Pumps Market Size and Share

 The Pumps Market size is estimated at USD 68.27 billion in 2025, and is expected to reach USD 86.10 billion by 2030, at a CAGR of 5.45% during the forecast period (2025-2030).

-Growth is supported by large-scale water infrastructure upgrades, steady industrial capital spending, and the universal push for energy-efficient equipment.
+Large-scale water infrastructure upgrades, steady industrial capital spending, and the universal push for energy-efficient equipment support growth.
 Electrification remains the dominant power source, while solar-powered systems create a fast-growing niche in agriculture and off-grid settings.
 Technical specifications are shifting toward smart, sensor-rich pumps that lower energy consumption, enable predictive maintenance, and meet tightening environmental rules.
 Competitive intensity in the pumps industry is rising as established suppliers broaden portfolios through acquisitions and low-cost Asian entrants compete on price and delivery speed.
 Supply-chain strategies increasingly emphasize material savings and multi-regional sourcing to counter raw-material price swings.

 Key Report Takeaways

-• By pump type, centrifugal designs led with 56.8% of the pumps market share in 2024 and are projected to expand at a 6.2% CAGR through 2030.
+• By pump type, centrifugal designs captured 56.86% of the pumps market share in 2024, and the category is forecast to advance at a 6.20% CAGR through 2030.

-• By geography, Asia-Pacific commanded 51.60% of the pumps market share in 2024 and will likely maintain the fastest 6.0% CAGR over the forecast period.
+• By geography, Asia-Pacific dominated with 51.60% pumps market share in 2024 and is projected to maintain the fastest 6.00% CAGR during the forecast period.

 Segment Analysis